Tanot Solutions

 What is a Link Farm?

-Link farms are a network of interlinking websites created solely to acquire backlinks for manipulating search rankings.
+Link farms are a network of interlinking websites created solely to acquire backlinks for manipulating search engine rankings.

 People often confuse link farms with web directories and private blog networks (PBNs).
 So, here is a glance at how they differ: